7thLucas/full-app-6a3cd-db4f7-4628/_doc/product-overview.md

 # Hello Orias — Product Overview

 ## What It Is
-A minimal single-section landing page whose entire content is one clean greeting: **"Hello, Orias."** One page, one section, nothing more.
+A minimal single-section landing page whose entire content is one clean greeting.
+The app name — and therefore the greeting — is controlled via the configurables system (`appName`, default: **"Hello, Orias"**).
+One page, one section, nothing more.

 ## Purpose
 A personal presence / greeting page for Orias — designed to be shared as a direct, instantly memorable link.
 The whole point is immediate impact with zero clutter.